pinobatch/action53/docs/file_system.md

 * Variable: An unpatch record for each 32768-byte PRG bank.
 * 0-4 bytes: The CHR directory index for each CHR ROM bank, if any.

+A PRG ROM size of 0 ends the ROM directory.

 Unpatch records contain the data that the exit patch overwrote in each PRG ROM bank.